-Laboratories will be advised via email once samples have been dispatched with tracking details.
+Once samples have been dispatched, tracking details will be emailed to participants.
 They are asked to notify ANQAP when they receive their samples.
 If the samples have been lost or damaged during transit, a new sample panel will be reissued where stock levels permit.
 Each sample will be clearly labelled with the test name, sample number and the nature of the sample, where applicable.
 The sample panels will be accompanied by a Specimen Advice Form (SAF).
 The SAF details the sample storage and processing requirements.
-The laboratory must follow these instructions otherwise the panel/samples may be compromised in which case the panel/samples may no longer be valid to use in the test.
+The participant must follow these instructions otherwise the panel/samples may be compromised in which case the panel/samples may no longer be valid to use in the test.

-Samples are forwarded at ambient air temperature.
+Majority of samples are forwarded at ambient air temperature.
 This method of transport and the mode of packaging has been validated by ANQAP and will not harm freeze dried samples for up to 14 days.
 However, ANQAP suggests samples are stored as per SAF until required for testing.